RosieTrainor/BookShelf/README.md

 ### Unit Tests

 I implemented unit tests for my add_review form because manually testing all possible cases would be challenging.
-It was especially important to ensure the form functioned correctly and handled edge cases effectively before I began to add data.
+It was especially important to ensure the form functioned correctly before I began to add data.

 These tests covered: